kevmck451/phase_array_fossn/FPGA/readme.md

 - it could potentially reduce memory if needed
 - might run into memory issues when building
   - google how to make swap memory bigger
+- might run into 'lack of disk space' error
+  - this might be due to tmp space not big enough
+  - google remount /tmp with larger size
 ---

 ### 4. Create Bootable Drive